What Is Undercut in Welding?

 Poor Travel Technique

-Even with heat set correctly, poor travel technique can still leave you with undercut.
-If you move too fast, you won’t deposit enough filler metal in the joint, and the base metal will wash away at the edges.
+Even with heat set correctly, poor travel technique can still cause undercut.
+If you move too fast, you will not deposit enough filler metal in the joint, and the base metal can wash away at the edges.

 Welding Settings That Cause Undercut